yesheenlim/whats-the-issue/README.md

 - Setup LLM endpoint:
   - Here you want to set up `LLM_PROVIDER`, `LLM_MODEL` and the API keys.
   - Currently we only support `gemini`, `claude` and `openai`.
-- Then you may also want to setup the number of characters in the GH issue body to truncate for the classification and truncation step, to control token costs.
+- Then you may also want to setup the number of characters in the GH issue body to truncate for the classification and summarization step, to control token costs.

 ## Running